kaizen-ai/kaizenflow/documentation/general/general.md

 # Vacation policy

+- TODO: Move it to team_member_handbook.txt

 ## Vacation

 - We don't count the vacation days
-  - We expect people to take vacations on a as-needed basis in a responsible way
+  - We expect people to take vacations on an as-needed basis in a responsible way
-  - E.g., if you know that in January there is going to be a product release, try to schedule vacation after the deadline
+  - E.g., if you know that in January there is going to be a product release, try to schedule a vacation after the deadline

 ## Taking days off